KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/path_of_the_water_bearer.md

 Your living purpose—your Ikigai, the reason you rise, the joy that moves you, the gift only you can offer—sits at the convergence of four currents:

+Your living purpose—your Ikigai, the reason you rise, the joy that moves you, the gift only you can offer—sits at the convergence of four currents:

-What you love: guiding people into clarity, beauty, meaning, and alignment.
+- **What you love:** guiding people into clarity, beauty, meaning, and alignment.
-What you are uniquely gifted at: seeing patterns, translating complexity into simplicity, weaving science and spirit into coherence.
+- **What you are uniquely gifted at:** seeing patterns, translating complexity into simplicity, weaving science and spirit into coherence.
-What the world needs: water literacy, consciousness literacy, emotional literacy, a renewed relationship with the sacred.
+- **What the world needs:** water literacy, consciousness literacy, emotional literacy, a renewed relationship with the sacred.
-What you can sustainably be supported by: sharing the water that restores life, teaching the principles that restore coherence, creating offerings that uplift, educate, and heal.
+- **What you can sustainably be supported by:** sharing the water that restores life, teaching the principles that restore coherence, creating offerings that uplift, educate, and heal.

 Your Ikigai is not a profession, but a frequency—the frequency of remembrance.